invictustitan2/aperion-chat-private/docs/deploy-cloudflare.md

 - `VITE_API_BASE_URL` and `VITE_AUTH_TOKEN` are injected at build time by the workflow.
 - If you deploy via GitHub Actions, Pages dashboard environment variables are not used for the build.

+Operational note: GitHub Actions secrets and Cloudflare Worker secrets are effectively write-only.
+You can use them in workflows/runtime, but you generally cannot retrieve the plaintext value later.
+Keep the token in a secure vault/password manager, or rotate it if it’s lost.

 ### Custom Domain

 In the Pages project settings > Custom Domains, add `chat.aperion.cc`.